Real Non-Commutative Convexity I: Bipolar Theorem

-2)\ Effros and Winkler's application of the bipolar theorem discussed at the end of Section \ref{SecBipolarThrm} is not in full generality necessarily well related to Min and Max as we define them above.
-Indeed, if $L$ is a closed nc convex set in $E$ with $L_1=K$, then one cannot even necessarily expect Min$(K) \subseteq L \subseteq {\rm Max}(K)$.
-Here by `$\subset$' we mean a canonical nc topological affine embedding.
-Note that the second inclusion here is certainly not true if $L$ is the nc state space of the quaternions.
-That Min$(K) \subseteq L$ is usually clear in applications, but may not be very helpful.
-We can however enlarge the definition of Max, defining it for example for any operator system $V$ to be the closed nc convex set $C$ that at level $n$ corresponds to the unital positive selfadjoint maps $V \to M_n$ of norm $\leq 2$ (we need some condition such as the latter to ensure $C$ is `compact' in e.g.\ the quaternion example).
-Now $L \subseteq C$ in general.
-It seems unlikely though in the quaternion case that $C$ coincides with the prepolar of the minimal nc convex set inside $L^\circ$, similarly to Effros and Winkler's case. \end{section}
+2)\ The minimal and maximal nc convex envelopes $\hat{L}$ and $\check{L}$ of a weak* closed nc convex set in a dual operator space $E$, constructed at the end of Section \ref{SecBipolarThrm} in connection with Effros and Winkler's application of the bipolar theorem, are not in full generality necessarily well related to Min and Max as we have define them above.
+We now explain what we mean by this, together with an example.
+Indeed, if $L$ is a closed nc convex set in $E$ with $L_1=K$, then one cannot in general expect Min$(K) \subseteq L \subseteq {\rm Max}(K)$.
+Here `$\subseteq$' indicates a canonical nc topological affine embedding.
+For instance, the second inclusion here is certainly not valid if $L$ is the nc state space of the quaternions, where $K$ is singleton.
+In this case ${\rm Max}(K)$ is affine isomorphic to the noncommutative state space of $\bR$, a nc convex set with singleton matrix levels, while $L_2$ is not singleton.
+It is interesting to compute $\check{L}$ in this example: we leave it to the reader to check that its $n$th level is the set of unital maps $\varphi : \bH \to M_n$ with $\varphi(b)$ skew (antisymmetric) for $b \in \{ i, j, k \}$.
+That Min$(K) \subseteq L$ is usually clear in examples, but may not be very helpful (as we saw in the example at the end of Section \ref{SecBipolarThrm}).

+On the other hand if $L$ is a closed nc convex set in a dual operator space $E$, with $L$ symmetric in the real case), then we showed in Proposition \ref{omaxemb} that there are topological nc affine embeddings Min$(K) \to L \to {\rm Max}(K)$.
+The range of the first will be $\hat{L}$ since the nc convex hull of $K$ is dense in both ${\rm Min}(K)$ and $\hat{L}$.
+So we may identify ${\rm Min}(K)$ and $\hat{L}$.
+Alternatively, this also follows from the Remark after Proposition \ref{omin}.
+We imagine that there is also a way to identify ${\rm Max}(K)$ and $\check{L}$ in this case, but will not pursue this further here. \end{section}

 \begin{section}{Noncommutative Functions} \begin{subsection}{Real NC Functions} Let $K$ be a real compact nc convex set.
 A nc function is a map $f: K \to \cM(\bR)$ that is graded, preserves direct sums, and is unitarily equivariant.
 More specifically, it satisfies the following properties \begin{enumerate} \item $f(K_n) \subseteq M_n(\bR)$ \item $f(\sum \alpha_i x_i \alpha^\tran_i) = \sum \alpha_i f(x_i) \alpha^\tran_i$ for every family of $\{x_i \in K_{n_i}\}$ and collection of isometries $\{\alpha_i \in M_{n,n_i}(\bR)\}$ such that $\sum \alpha_i \alpha_i^\tran = 1_n$. \item $f(\beta x\beta^\tran) = \beta f(x) \beta^\tran$ for every $x \in K_n$ and unitary $\beta \in M_n(\bR)$. \end{enumerate} (Note that (3) is in fact a special case of (2).)
 We say that $f$ is bounded if it is uniformly bounded for all $k \in K$.
 The space of all real bounded nc functions on $K$ is $B(K)$.
 This has the uniform norm